 - Gemini CAD Systems

-Many up and coming designers do all of their own production.
-Maybe the handmade aspect is a cornerstone of your brand, and you’ll always touch production even as you scale.
+In the early days, you may not be producing volumes that warrant outside help, but as you scale, a manufacturing partner will let you free up time for other aspects of the business and design.
+There are a few exceptions—maybe the handmade aspect is a cornerstone of your brand, and you’ll always touch production even as you scale.
 Growth, though, is generally dependent on outsourcing at least some of the work.

 Manufacturing your designs can be accomplished in a number of ways: